Malkapur railway station: History

 The first train in India travelled from Mumbai to Thane on 16 April 1853.
 By May 1854, Great Indian Peninsula Railway's Bombay–Thane line was extended to Kalyan.
-Bhusawal railway station was set up in 1860 and in 1867 the GIPR branch line was extended to Nagpur.
+Bhusawal railway station was set up in 1860 and in 1867 the GIPR branch line was extended to Nagpur.It is important station on Bhusawal-Nagpur section.

 Electrification

 The railways in the section were electrified in 1989–90.